-Accounting for Warrants Issued as part of Equity Offerings
+Accounting for Warrants Issued as part of Equity Offering

-As described in Note 3 to the consolidated financial statements, the Company entered into a registered direct offering and a private placement during 2020 that included the issuance of common stock and warrants to purchase common stock.
-The warrants were evaluated for proper classification on the balance sheet and it was determined that the warrants issued in these equity offerings should be classified within stockholders' equity.
+As described in Note 3 to the consolidated financial statements, the Company closed on a public offering in February 2021 that included the issuance of common stock and warrants to purchase common stock.
+The warrants were evaluated for proper classification on the balance sheet and it was determined that the warrants issued in this equity offering should be classified within stockholders' equity.

-We identified the accounting for warrants issued as part of these equity offerings as a critical audit matter.
-Our principal considerations included the existence of subjective judgments related to certain provisions of the warrant agreements in connection with the determination of the classification of the warrants, including provisions related to market volatility and partial cash settlement under certain circumstances.
-Auditing these elements required especially challenging auditor judgment and significant audit effort, including the need for specialized knowledge and skill in assessing these elements of the agreements.
+We identified the accounting for warrants issued as part of this equity offering as a critical audit matter.
+Our principal considerations included the existence of subjective judgments related to certain provisions of the warrant agreement in connection with the determination of the classification of the warrants, including provisions related to market volatility, charges of transfer taxes and fees and partial cash settlement under certain circumstances.
+Auditing these elements required especially challenging auditor judgment and significant audit effort, including the need for specialized knowledge and skill in assessing these elements of the agreement.